Hashashinn/ICT602/README.md

 ---

-## 👥 Team Contribution & Acknowledgement
+## 👥 Project Contribution & Acknowledgement

 This mobile application was developed by the **MengTracking Group** for the **ICT602 Mobile Technology** course at UiTM.